Lukh2010/Login_Page-Database/README.md

 ## Usage

-To start the server run `python3 main.py`.
+To start the server run `python3 main.py` (In the database folder).
 To access go to `http://127.0.0.1:5000/register`.

-(that all in the database folder of course)

 ## For Admin Access